 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I just wanted to say that the people of Pond Inlet tonight at Halloween trick-or-treating.
-I hope that everything runs well and you are all safe and if there are vehicles on the road, make sure you look before you drive and look before you cross the street and everybody be happy and go to the centre tonight.
+I just wanted to say that I wish the people of Pond Inlet trick-or-treating tonight a safe Halloween, and if there are vehicles on the road, make sure you look before you drive and look before you cross the street and everybody be happy when they go to the centre tonight.
+Thank you.